Cghlewis/data-mgmt-ed-research-book/_book/12-data-capture.md

 ### Public data sources

-Publicly available data sources are typically aggregated (i.e., state, district, or school level) or de-identified individual level datasets that are available through various agencies such as state departments of education or federal agencies.
+Publicly available data sources are typically aggregated (i.e., state, district, or school level) or de-identified individual-level datasets that are available through various agencies such as state departments of education or federal agencies.
 These datasets are often extracted by downloading a file, although some organizations may have more sophisticated API capabilities.
 The quality of these datasets may vary.
 A few tips for working with publicly available datasets are:

 1. Extract the data early on in your project.
     - Even if it is not the most up to date data that you need, it's important to get a sense early on for what the data looks like (e.g., what variables are included, what file types data are stored in, how the files are structured).
 This helps you prepare for future data wrangling needs.